ehsankhf/transactions-manager/README.md

            1. `database_test` : for the **test** run of the server
    2. `npm run start:client`
    2. `npm run start:server`

+## Initial configurations for TrueLayer API
+- setup a new user inside TrueLayer API`s website
+- set the api environment as Sandbox
+- receive the client id and secret from the API`s dashboard
+- add a new redirect url as: `http://localhost:5000/auth/transaction`
+- receive and configure the authentication url
+- copy the example.env file as .env in the root directory, and set the following variables:
+  - TRUE_LAYER_CLIENT_SECRET
+  - TRUE_LAYER_CLIENT_ID
+  - REACT_APP_AUTH_URL

 ## Available Scripts